FACTBOX-Tennis-The masks of Naomi Osaka at the U.S. Open | Law-Order

-Former champion Naomi Osaka is wearing a different facemask for each of her matches at the U.S. Open this year.
-They each carry the name of a Black American and aim to highlight racial injustice in the United States to a wider audience: ROUND ONE - BREONNA TAYLOR
+U.S. Open champion Naomi Osaka wore a different face mask for each of her matches at Flushing Meadows this year.
+They each carried the name of a Black American and aimed to highlight racial injustice in the United States to a wider audience: ROUND ONE - BREONNA TAYLOR

 Taylor, 26, was shot dead by police in her apartment in Louisville, Kentucky on March 13.
 One police officer involved was fired by the city's police department in June.
 Two other officers have been placed on administrative reassignment.
 No criminal charges have been filed against any of the three.